edgcastillo/read_lines_api/README.md

     console.log(your data)
     })
 ```
-So in other words we are passing down this flow of data to the pipes, and we can do something with these chunks of data or just wait until the Stream has finished processing the file to log a message to the user.
+So in other words we are passing down this flow of data to the pipes, and we can do something with these chunks of data or just wait until the Stream has finished processing the file to log a message to the user.<br />
 There are 5 files include in the server:
 ```
 processor.js - process the text file, indexes each text line and outputs the text file the server will use to serve on the network.